SBMogbo/Readme-Template/starter/README.md

   ## Installation <a name="installation"></a>

-  In the working directory,  Run in terminal:'npm install'.
+  In the working directory,  Run in terminal: npm install

   ## Usage <a name="usage"></a>